nuuuwan/news_lk3_data/README.md

 *2024-05-19 22:04:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Iran-helicopter-crash-President-Ebrahim-Raisi-dies/155-282938) · `en`

+Iran's government convened an "urgent meeting" on Monday following the announcement that President Ebrahim Raisi and the country's foreign minister were among those who died in a helicopter crash, according to Iranian state news agency IRNA.

+The chair that Raisi usually sits in was vacant, and was draped with a black sash in memory of the president, according to a photo shared by state news.

+The timing and details of a mourning procession will be announced in the future, state media FARS News Agency reported.

 09.40 - Mehr News Agency says Raisi, Amirabdollahian killed in crash

 The semi-official news agency reports that the Iranian president, foreign minister and other occupants of the helicopter, including East Azerbaijan Province Governor Malek Rahmati, have been “martyred”.